anderspippi/smelly/docs/desktop-notifications.rst

 .. note::
-   |kitty| also supports the `legacy OSC 9 protocol developed by iTerm2
+   |smelly| also supports the `legacy OSC 9 protocol developed by iTerm2
    <https://iterm2.com/documentation-escape-codes.html>`__ for desktop
    notifications.